Last updated: May 29, 2026.

 - FAQ

-Be careful with ads that promise “dental grants” for implants or cosmetic work.
-Some are just lead forms for private dental offices.
-A real program should tell you who runs it, who may qualify, what it pays for, and what you may still owe.
-If you need nonprofit help with other bills while you handle dental care, our guide to charities helping seniors may give you more places to call.
+Be careful with ads that promise dental grants for implants, veneers, or a full smile makeover.
+Some ads are lead forms for private dental offices.
+A real program should say who runs it, who may qualify, what services it may cover, what it does not cover, and what you may still owe.

 Key Maryland dental facts for 2026